 As well as redeploying staff from planned works to help restore power as quickly as possible when major incidents occur, the Company dispatches customer service vehicles to the heart of areas affected, which are able to distribute hot drinks and microwave meals and generally assist with the welfare of customers in order to alleviate the impact of the incident.
-The Company also utilises 'customer ambassadors' who are able to pay particular attention to customers who have registered on the Priority Services Register.
-Working in conjunction with the customer relations centre, the ambassadors ensure that these high-priority customers are comfortable and are kept informed of the situation both throughout the event and after the power is restored.
+The Company also utilises 'customer ambassadors' who are able to pay particular attention to customers on the Priority Services Register so that those customers are comfortable and kept informed of the situation throughout the event and after the power has been restored.

-As safety is the first priority and underpins every aspect of its operations, the Northern Powergrid Group participates alongside other key organisations in 'Crucial Crew', which is a schools-based safety initiative that teaches children to recognise and avoid situations that put them in danger, such as climbing electricity pylons and fishing near power lines.
-This campaign and a school-visits programme promoting safety messages are supported through an interactive website and mobile-phone game.
+As safety is its first priority and underpins every aspect of its operations, the Northern Powergrid Group participates alongside other key organisations in 'Crucial Crew', which is a schools-based safety initiative that teaches children to recognise and avoid situations that put them in danger, such as climbing electricity pylons and fishing near power lines.
+This campaign and a school visits programme promoting safety messages are supported through an interactive website and mobile phone game.
 In addition, the Company supports a sports programme in partnership with England Athletics, which is delivered through local schools and combines important safety messages with the promotion of healthy lifestyles.